spierala/mini-rx-signal-store-playground/README.md

 - `update` instead of `setState` (inspired by the Angular Signals API)

 ### Based on Angular Signals
-The MiniRx Signal Store uses **Angular Signal**, the new reactive primitive of Angular.
+Signals are the new reactive primitive of Angular.

-RxJS BehaviorSubject has been refactored to Signals internally.
-State is exposed as Signal.
+MiniRx Signal Store uses Signals internally, and the state of the Store is exposed as Signal.

 Signals in Angular have some advantages, compared to RxJS:
 - write subscription free code, even without using the async pipe